-Item Rubric 2 points The student creates a drawing that uses a personal experience to convey a message about school.
-1 point The student creates a drawing that has a message about school, but it is not done through a personal experience.
-OR The student creates a drawing of a personal experience, but does not convey a message about school.
-0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.
+Item Rubric 2 points The student captures a photograph that shows an emotion by using inanimate objects.
+1 point The student captures a photograph that shows emotion, but the photograph includes human displayed emotion.
+0 points The student is unable to perform the task, does not understand how to complete the - task, or unsuccessfully completes the task.